Fried dough: Regional variants

 In Newfoundland, a province in Eastern Canada, fried dough is referred to as a "touton".
 A touton /ˈtaʊtən is produced by frying bread dough on a pan with butter or the leftover fat from "scrunchions" (fried preserved pork) and served with dark molasses, maple syrup, or corn syrup.
 It is traditionally made from leftover bread dough and pan-fried, as opposed to deep-fried.

 A smaller Italian variant common in North America is the zeppole.

 Similar food is found in Europe, also typically from outdoor stands in fairs.
 For example, in Croatia, fried dough is known as languši, in Hungary as lángos, in Austria as kiachl, in Germany as Knieküchle while the oliebol is eaten in the Netherlands.
 In north Spain is typical of Carnival season and has a spiritual connection with it, just like 'roscón' in Christmas or 'arroz con leche' in Easter.
+In Bulgaria, a similar dish is called mekitsa.

+In Russia a fried flatbread made from yeast dough is called pryazhenik (пряженик).

 A type of soft, fried dough ball frequently coated in sugar can be found in some Chinese restaurants in New York.
 These dough balls are referred to by any one of a number of names, including but not necessarily limited to "sugar biscuits", "Chinese doughnuts", or the simpler "fried bread".

 Turkic countries in Central Asia also have a similar food called Boortsog or Pişi.

 In New Zealand and other areas such as Hawaii, the Māori people cook Parāoa Parai, a fry bread that is a traditional part of a Matariki feast.

 Preparation

 Fried dough is made by deep-frying a portion of risen yeast dough.
 The dough acquires an irregular, bubbly appearance from being fried.

-The dough may then be sprinkled with a variety of toppings, such as granulated sugar, powdered sugar, cinnamon, fruit sauce, chocolate sauce, cheese, maple syrup, whipped cream, tomato sauce (with optional grated Parmesan cheese), garlic butter, lemon juice, honey, butter, nuts, or a combination of these.
+The dough may then be sprinkled with a variety of toppings, such as granulated sugar, powdered sugar, cinnamon, fruit sauce, chocolate sauce, cheese, maple syrup, whipped cream, tomato sauce (with optional grated Parmesan cheese), garlic butter, lemon juice, honey, butter, nuts, or a combination of these or even served with ice cream.